auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 A reasonable length for a random public salt might be 8-16 bytes.
 There's no need for long salts if your database can enforce uniqueness.
-Moreover, cross-domain collisions on this salt will not be an issue if you are using deployment-identifying domain separation as well.
+Moreover, cross-domain collisions on this salt will not be an issue if you are using deployment-identifying domain separation as well, as is highly recommended in all cases, everywhere.

 It is highly recommended that the public salts be sampled or derived from a high-quality cryptographically secure source and stored directly in a database.